 Lower Zambezi National Park, founded in 1983, is one of the most remarkable wilderness areas in Southern Africa, and arguably, one of the continent’s most picturesque places.
 Home to an abundance of wildlife and more than 400 bird species, it is best known for its enormous elephant herds, hippo, leopard, buffalo and even wild dogs.
-As well as excellent game-viewing, it offers you a chance to explore the majestic Zambezi River by boat or canoe, and try your luck at hooking one of those famous tigerfish.
+As well as excellent game-viewing, it offers you a chance to stay at exceptional Lower Zambezi lodges and explore the majestic Zambezi River by boat or canoe, and try your luck at hooking one of those famous tigerfish.

-The Lower Zambezi’s excellent bush camps are some of the best in Zambia.
+The Lower Zambezi’s lodges are some of the best in Zambia.
 Knowing their intricacies like we do means only we know which would suit you best.
 Here is a handful of our favourite places to stay in this extraordinary destination:

 1 Anabezi Camp

 This camp is a relatively new addition to the Lower Zambezi, opening in 2013.
 We love Anabezi because of its location.
 Of all the park’s lodges, Anabezi is the furthest east, with no neighbours on one side, meaning that you rarely see other people on game drives and have an even more exclusive experience.

 It is a stunning area, surrounded by winter-thorn trees, and has magnificent views of the Zambezi River and the Mushika River floodplain, which both attract a huge variety of animals.
 In fact, the wildlife in this area was the best I encountered on my recent trip to Zambia.
 On one evening game drive, we enjoyed incredible sightings of a pride of lions, four porcupines and two leopards, one of which we saw hunt and kill and an Egyptian goose.